gschnabel/interactiveSSH/README.md

 ## Troubleshooting

-In the case, the function `initInteractiveSSH` throws an error during a connection attempt, the following steps may help to locate the problem.
+If the function `initInteractiveSSH` throws an error during a connection attempt, the following steps may help to locate the problem.

 In some scenarios, `initInteractiveSSH` throws an error including the SSH command attempted to run in the error message.
-Running this command in a terminal manually may give a hint about the problem.
+Running this command manually in a terminal may give a hint about the problem.

-After the connection has been established, the package tries to alter the bash prompt in order to apply regular expressions afterwards to capture the output of commands.
+After the connection has been established, the package tries to alter the bash prompt in order to apply regular expressions to capture the output of commands.
-If changing the prompt fails, e.g., because SSH executes another shell than bash, this problem may be investigated by passing `PS1=NULL` as argument to `initInteractiveSSH`.
+If changing the prompt fails, e.g., because SSH executes another shell than bash, the problem may be investigated by passing `PS1=NULL` as argument to `initInteractiveSSH`.
 The function will then not try to change the prompt but returns immediately as soon as the SSH connection is established.
-The function calls `send("<command>")` and `read("<command>")` can then be used to diagnose the problem.
+The function calls `send("<command>")` and `read()` can then be used to diagnose the problem.
 Read more about these function by typing `?initInteractiveSSH` at the R prompt.